-On March 20 we again celebrated the turn of Seasons with our Spring Equinox on-line liturgy – Surrounded by Beauty – developed by Jack Barben and Kathy Lowe-Bloch.
+In March of last year we again celebrated the turn of Seasons with our Spring Equinox on-line liturgy – Surrounded by Beauty – developed by Jack Barben and Kathy Lowe-Bloch.
 It is available HERE.
-There will be an outdoor celebration of the Summer Solstice on the New London Green on Sunday June 20 at 1 pm- Embrace!
-Stay tuned.
+There was an outdoor celebration of the Summer Solstice on the New London Green last June.

-In June Our Priest in Charge, the Rev. Jay MacLeod, tendered his resignation to make way for Aaron Jenkyn, who was appointed by Bishop Rob tp be our new Lay Vicar.
+In June of 2021 our Priest in Charge, the Rev. Jay MacLeod, tendered his resignation to make way for Aaron Jenkyn, who was appointed by Bishop Rob to be our new Lay Vicar.
 We are eagerly looking forward to a new chapter in our Epiphany Missional Community.

 At the same time, we will miss the loving calm and steady hand that Jay has extended to us for the past few years which were so fraught with major challenges.
 Thank you so much, dear Jay!

-St.Andrew’s offers 2 Sunday Eucharists, one indoors at 8 am and usually available also on Zoom, and one outdoors (weather permitting) at 10 am.
+(St.Andrew’s offers 2 Sunday Eucharists, indoors at 8 am and at 10 am, the latter usually available also on line).

 We are happy to report that our Missioner, Aaron Jenkyn, has experienced a call from God to begin the discernment process leading to ordained Ministry.
 We are so excited for her and for our Church!
 And as of now, her ministry is as Lay Vicar of Epiphany community.
 To learn more, go to the Episcopal Church podcast episode of “Tell Me Something Good”, featuring an interview of Aaron Jenkyn – see below.